Royal Caribbean & Environmental Violations: A Deep Dive

 The improper management of waste can have serious environmental and community consequences.
 These findings led the EPA to issue a $473,685 fine against Royal Caribbean for violations related to the Resource Conservation and Recovery Act (RCRA).
 These violations, which occurred from 2019 to 2024, involved inaccurate reporting of waste amounts, highlighting the potential risks associated with inadequate waste disposal practices.
 Such actions not only violate federal regulations but also pose a threat to the surrounding environment and communities.

-“Documentation Errors”
+Were “Documentation Errors” the Real Issue?

 Royal Caribbean maintains the issues were due to “documentation errors” that happened between 2017 and 2024.
 Essentially, they’re saying it was a paperwork problem.
 However, the company agreed to pay a hefty fine to resolve these violations, which suggests the EPA might see it as more than just a minor oversight.
 You can read the EPA’s press release about the penalty for Royal Caribbean Cruises LTD on their website.